 Extracorporeal Shock Wave Lithotripsy (ESWL)

-Ureteroscopy with laser lithotripsy or extracorporeal shock wave lithotripsy (ESWL) are performed in the Urology Surgery Center of Colorado (USCC).
-Our surgeons provide patients with the most technologically advanced treatment in our convenient, comfortable ambulatory surgery center.
+Ureteroscopy with laser lithotripsy or extracorporeal shock wave lithotripsy (ESWL) are performed in the Urology Surgery Center of Colorado (USCC) located at TUCC in Denver.
+Kidney stone treatment is provided by our surgeons, offering the most technologically advanced treatment in our convenient, comfortable ambulatory surgery center.
 Cases of kidney and ureteral stones rise during summer months.
-Same day appointments are available at TUCC for many kidney and ureteral stone patients.
-Click here to request an appointment if you are suffering from symptoms of kidney or ureteral stones.
+Same day appointments are available at TUCC for many patients.
+Request an appointment now if you are suffering from symptoms of kidney or ureteral stones.